blueturtleai/krita-stable-diffusion/README.md

 ## Generate images
 Now we are ready for generating images.

-1. Start Krita and create a new document with a minimum size of 512x512, color mode "RGB/Alpha" (default), color depth 8bit (default) and a paint layer.
+1. Start Krita and create a new document with a size between 512x512 and 1024x1024, color mode "RGB/Alpha" (default), color depth 8bit (default) and a paint layer.
+The generated image has the size of the document.
+The larger the image, the longer you have to wait for generation.
+The reason is, that all servers in the cluster support 512x512, but not all larger sizes.

 2. Select the new "Tools/Scripts/Stablehorde" menu item.
 A dialog will open, where you can enter the details for the image generation.